Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 That said, without further ado, let's review some of the most popular SSGs or at least the ones I've used.

-## Specific Aspects That Makes a SSG Worth It
+## Important Aspects Making a Static Site Generator Worth a Try

 On my journey towards trying out a number of SSGs, I discovered none is better than the other.
 Each has something unique to offer.
 Perhaps, your site has a lot of individual pages then Hugo will be a good choice.
 Or maybe you need a modern & fast website, then Gatsby should be your choice.
 While having choices are a good thing, reviewing each tool against each other is hard (if not close to impossible).
 Hence, I thought it would be better to list out some common grounds where each SSG could be compared against each other.